My Life With Pit Bulls

 When Pierre was a puppy, Blanca graciously tolerated his razor sharp teeth and manic bursts of energy.
 Now, that he’s grown; they are best friends.

-Knowing how these two have transformed my life and Alain’s, it breaks my heart that a law could be passed that would prevent me from walking them in public without a muzzle--even though they've never so much as nipped at anyone.
+Pit bulls can be best friends These two are part of our little family.
+And it breaks my heart that a law could be passed that would prevent me from walking them in public without a muzzle--even though they've never so much as nipped at anyone.

 Worse yet, is the thought that if they ever accidentally got loose, they might be “put down” by animal control only because of their breed.
 This website is dedicated to overcoming that kind of ignorance and prejudice.